maaaakks/Genetic-Algorithm-Gym/README.md

 This project applies a simple genetic algorithm to optimize solutions in various Gymnasium game environments.
 The genetic algorithm iteratively adjusts neural networks to enhance performance in games.

-The genetic algorithm showcased notable limitations in efficiency, primarily due to constraints within the gym environment preventing parallel execution of the population's runs from scratch, its utility remained significant as it presents an intriguing way for exploring the Machine Learning.
+The genetic algorithm showcased notable limitations in efficiency, primarily due to constraints within the gym environment preventing parallel execution of the population's runs, its utility remained significant as it presents an intriguing way for exploring Machine Learning.
-Its utilization underscores the vast potential for enhancing and optimizing algorithms, facilitating faster capitalization on the discovery of novel features.
+Its utilization underscores the vast potential for enhancing and optimizing genetic algorithms, facilitating faster capitalization on the discovery of novel features.

-The genetic algorithm is not the most effecience one as the gym environment doesn't allow us from scratch to parrallelise the running of the population.
-It can be slow but it's an interresting way to explore Machine Learning, and show us that there is a huge room for improvement and optimisation of the algorithm to capitalize faster on the discovery of new features

 Tested on CartPole-v1, MountainCar-v0, and LunarLander-v2, but adaptable to most games with discrete actions and simple observation spaces.
 For games with continuous actions and/or different observation structures, adjustments are required in both the variable definitions and the neural network function activations.